 This research has been generously supported by agseedco.com and Todd McCormick.
 Please visit and enjoy browsing Todd’s beautifully curated collection of Cannabis genetics.

-Just for fun, do a search for any Cannabis terpene and “neuroprotective”.
+First maybe just for fun, do a search for any Cannabis terpene and “neuroprotective”.
 Then try ‘cardioprotective”.
-Let’s say you try 10.
-What % of hits do you get?

 I think the science shows us pretty forcefully that terpenes may be why Cannabis smokers don’t have high levels of “smoking-related disease” even when they are inhaling heavy pesticides from Black Market Cannabis, which is as contaminated with pesticides as cigarettes.